ChangXiaoxin/fc-emulator/README.md

-# fc-simulator README
+# fc-emulator README

-This is the README for your extension "fc-simulator".
+This is the README for your extension "fc-emulator".
 After writing up a brief description, we recommend including the following sections.

 ## Features